Melvin1Atieno/CodeWarsSolutions/README.md

 # CodeWarsSolutions
-my code wars  solutions in Ruby
+my code wars  solutions in Ruby.

+Each solution is on it's own branch, more information on each solution is contained on it's readme file.

 #### 1. [Binary Addition](https://github.com/Melvin1Atieno/CodeWarsSolutions/tree/BinaryAddition)